dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 e.g., support for SCIM schema, the exact method was not specified at the time of the publication.

-This new Claims Endpoint addresses it to allow the specification of schema and media type, e.g., OIDC JWT, OIDC4IDA JWT, W3C Verifiable Claims in JWT and JSON-LD, SCIM 2.0 in JWT, etc.
+This new Claims Endpoint allows the specification of the response schema and media type, e.g., OIDC JWT, OIDC4IDA JWT, W3C Verifiable Claims in JWT and JSON-LD, SCIM 2.0 in JWT, etc.
 It is done so in an extensible manner (using registry tbd).